Hierarch123/NLU/README.md

 The text data from the claims and evidence columns undergo preprocessing to remove non-alphabetical characters, convert to lowercase, and remove stopwords.

 ## Model Training:
 A RandomForest model is trained with class weight balancing to accommodate label imbalance.
-The model is saved to a .joblib file for later use.
+The model is saved to a .joblib file.

 ## Predictions:
 The trained model is used to predict the test dataset.
 Predictions are saved in a CSV file named Group_33_A.csv.